 Betina Smith was born, raised and resides in Denver, Colorado.
 She is of Hashkáán Hadzohí clan (yucca fruit plant).
 After 30 years with the State of Colorado, she retired to focus on health and well being.
 Her interest in jewelry making and traveling has been combined and took the jewelry vending business on the road and makes it a traveling experience!
 She has been dabbling with jewelry making for over 25 years and now has the opportunity to focus on developing and improving her jewelry making skills.
 She created and developed this website to increase the exposure of what they do in addition to being informative and provide an opportunity for purchasing their jewelry, Betina is also a part-time consultant.

 Grandma Phoebe, Untissie Dohe, was born around August 22nd, 1926, somewhere along the Dinehbito Wash, on the Dineh Land.
 Her mother was Tolly (Twilleh) and father was Bael Dohe (gun man) also known as Jack McCabe.
 She is of Hashkáán Hadzohí clan, born to Tłeziłaní (many goats) clan.
 Her name Phoebe was given to her by the US government because they couldn’t pronounce her name.
-In her younger years, Phoebe weaved beautiful Navajo rugs.
+In her younger years, Phoebe weaved beautiful Navajo rugs (pictured on "home" page).
 She became popular for many years at the Friday Tuba City flea market with her yummy burritos.
 She can no longer make those burritos but her "burrito legacy" remains!
-Phoebe currently resides in Flagstaff, AZ; she can no longer make her beautiful jewelry, however, we are blessed to still have her jewelry makings for sale on this website!
+Phoebe currently resides in Flagstaff, AZ; she can no longer make her beautiful jewelry, however, her creations are passed down within our jewelry!